dabeaz/curio/docs/reference.rst

    or possibly inside a coroutine.
 This method merely sets a flag in the kernel and returns immediately.
 The kernel will stop only after the currently running task yields.

+.. method:: Kernel.shutdown()

+   Performs a clean shutdown of the kernel by issuing a cancellation request to all remaining tasks (including daemonic tasks).
+This function will not return until all tasks have terminated.
+This method may only be invoked on a kernel that is not actively running.
+It may not be used inside coroutines or from separate threads.
+Normally, you would not call this method since the kernel runs until all tasks have terminated anyways.
+The main use case would be cleaning up after a premature kernel shutdown due to a crash, system exit, or some other event.

 Tasks
 -----